-Carlos Santana, Cherry blossom, Cherry Blossom in Washington DC, Daiichi Sankyo Co Ltd, Dr. Jokichi Takamine, East Potomac Park, events, Japan, kite festival, Mayor Yukio Ozaki, National Cherry Blossom Festival, nature, News, Photography, postaday, Tidal Basin, Tokyo, Travel, United States, Video, Washington DC
+Carlos Santana, Cherry blossom, Cherry Blossom in Washington DC, Daiichi Sankyo Co Ltd, Dr. Jokichi Takamine, East Potomac Park, events, Food for Thought, Japan, kite festival, Mayor Yukio Ozaki, National Cherry Blossom Festival, nature, News, Photography, postaday, This is life, Tidal Basin, Tokyo, Travel, tvaraj, United States, Video, Washington DC

-This year happens to be a once in a lifetime centennial celebration of the gift of 3,020 cherry blossom trees from the people of Japan to the people of the United States as a token of friendship.
+Year 2012 is a once in a lifetime centennial celebration year to celebrate the gift of 3,020 cherry blossom trees from the people of Japan to the people of the United States.

 A century ago, a world-famous chemist and first president of Daiichi Sankyo Co, Ltd, Dr. Jokichi Takamine, played a pivotal role in arranging the gift of trees from the City of Tokyo to Washington, DC.

-On March 27, 1912, Mayor Yukio Ozaki of Tokyo City donated the trees in an effort to enhance the growing friendship between the United States and Japan and also to celebrate the continued close relationship between the two nations.
+On March 27, 1912, Mayor Yukio Ozaki of Tokyo City donated the trees to enhance the growing friendship between the United States and Japan and to celebrate the continued close relationship between the two nations.

 First Lady Taft and the Viscountess Chinda, wife of the Japanese Ambassador, planted the first two cherry trees on the northern bank of the Tidal Basin.
 These two original trees are still standing today near the John Paul Jones statue at the south end of 17th Street.
-Workmen planted the remainder of the trees around the Tidal Basin and East Potomac Park.
-Even after a cenntury the trees have spread their roots and surved the elements, and have withstood the test of time.
+Workmen planted the rest of the trees around the Tidal Basin and East Potomac Park.
+Even after a century the trees have spread their roots and survived the elements, and have withstood the test of time.

 On March 23, 2012, my wife and I were in Washington, DC.
-We feel that we were blessed to be in US during this centennial of the gift of trees.
+We felt blessed to be in US during this centennial of the gift of trees.
 I took countless photographs that day.

 Here I have embedded a video that I created using my photos.
 It was an unforgettable evening that we spent surrounded by cherry blossom.
 The music playing in the background is one that I enjoy listening without tiring – Carlos Santana’s ever green “Flor D’Luna (Moonflower)”.